Sculptor97/my-portfolio/.github/README.md

 ## Workflow Features

-### Security
-- Automated security audits
-- Dependency vulnerability scanning
-- License compliance checking

-### Quality Assurance
-- Multi-version Node.js testing
-- Linting with ESLint
-- Test coverage reporting
-- Build verification

 ### Deployment
 - Automatic deployment to GitHub Pages
-- Build artifact preservation
+- Build verification
-- Conditional deployment (main/master only)
+- Optimized for React applications

 ## Troubleshooting

 ### Common Issues
 1. **Build fails**: Check if all dependencies are properly installed
-2. **Tests fail**: Ensure all tests pass locally before pushing
-3. **Deployment fails**: Verify GitHub Pages is enabled and configured
+2. **Deployment fails**: Verify GitHub Pages is enabled and configured

 ### Manual Triggers
 - Go to Actions tab in your repository